kchia/project-local-library/docs/function-instructions.md

 - An array of books.

-It returns a number that represents the number of books _that have been taken out from the library._ This number can be found by looking at the first transaction in the `borrows` key of each book.
+It returns a number that represents the number of books _that have been taken out from the library._ This number can be found by looking at the first transaction in the `borrows` array of each book.
 If the transaction says the book has not been returned (i.e. `returned: false`), the book has been borrowed.

 **Example:**